jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 ### Social icons in footer

 I added social icons to the footer.
 However, doing so messed up spacing values.
 For example, a scrollbar appeared on the homepage and Search page even though there's enough room for both header and footer to be visible without scrolling.
-This issue is described more in-depth [here](https://kpwn.de/2021/09/how-to-set-up-this-blog/#social-icons), under problem 2.
+This issue is described more in-depth in resource [^4], under problem 2.

 In short, I modified CSS padding and margin in 4 files, as indicated by the blog post: `layouts/partials/footer.html`, `layouts/partials/index_profile.html`, `layouts/partials/social_icons.html`, and `assets/css/core/theme-vars.css`.
 The comments in each file describe the changes I made.